 Laurie has published a candid memoir, "A Spiritual Journey to Now," which readers describe as uplifting and enjoyable to read.
 She shares her adventures on the spiritual path, the benefits of yoga and meditation, and the valuable lessons she learned along the way.
 She has also recorded 4 albums of Indian classical music on the Indian instrument sarode.
-She shares her music in institutions where people are isolated and suffering, and has been featured in the Sunday Lifestyles section of the Marin Independent Journal, a major Bay Area newspaper.
-She has also been interviewed on the radio.
+She shares introductory Sanskrit hymns and sarode music in institutions where people are isolated and suffering.
+She has been featured in the Sunday Lifestyles section of the Marin Independent Journal, a major Bay Area newspaper, and also been interviewed on the radio.

 What students have said about her classes: